 Transfer from truck to giant cargo ship to freight train is seamless and the container can be used again and again, drastically reducing the cost of long-distance shipping.

-That's the magic of inter-modal transport -- and it's something the futuristic and potentially game-changing Clip-Air concept hopes to emulate.
+That's the magic of inter-modal transport -- and it's something this futuristic and potentially game-changing concept hopes to emulate.

 There's the flying component, including airframe, cockpit and engines.

-Then there's the capsules, a number of detachable pods that can act as cabin or cargo hold, depending on the chosen configuration.
+Then there are the capsules, a number of detachable pods that can act as cabin or cargo hold, depending on the chosen configuration.